-I was looking forward to seeing what new type of key action Roland would be using in these new models and they elected to use their basic Ivory Feel-G Keyboard Action found in a couple other lower priced Roland models including the FP4F and RD300NX.
-Roland's obvious goal was to improve the key action and piano sound from the previous models, and in some ways they did a good job and in other ways they went backwards in my opinion.The new key action is supposed to be heavier and closer to that of a real acoustic piano, and it is heavier.
-Roland did improve that part although the key movement is a bit sluggish when playing softly or lightly.
-The upgraded Roland key actions in the higher priced HP models (as well as the the portable FP7) move noticeably better and I recommend those models.
+I was looking forward to seeing what new type of key action Roland would be using in these new models and they elected to use their basic Ivory Feel-G Keyboard Action found in a couple other lower priced Roland models including the FP50 and RD300NX.
+This newer ivory feel-G key action is supposed to be heavier and closer to that of a real acoustic piano, and it is heavier.
+Roland did improve that part from previous models although the key movement is a bit sluggish when playing softly or lightly, especially compared to other digital piano brands in the same price range and also compared to regular acoustic pianos.
+The upgraded Roland key actions (ivory-S and PHAIII in the higher priced HP models (as well as the the new portable FP80) move noticeably better and I do recommend those models.

 The RP301R (R stands for Rhythm) has a bunch of very cool upgrades over the regular RP301 such as 60 interactive style accompaniments (backing tracks) divided into 11 music categories so that you can "play with the band."
 This feature allows you to play regular pop, jazz, classical, country, big band, and other styles of music on the piano and then a background group of instruments (including a drummer) will follow your playing and recognize your chords and notes (chord recognition technology) and play appropriate backgrounds just like a band or orchestra would do.
 It doesn't wait for you like the teaching system on some Yamaha digital pianos but instead fills in some great multi instrumental music behind you piano playing.
-This is a super fun feature for people just wanting to have fun or wanting to improvise with various music accompaniment styles.
+This is a fun feature for people just wanting to have fun (such as for adults not wanting to take lessons) or wanting to improvise with various music accompaniment styles.
 The quality of these background arrangements are very good which is a Roland specialty, and I like them very much.
 There are other pianos that have automatic style arrangements in this price range including Yamaha & Casio, however, this feature on the Roland is even more intuitive and natural sounding.
 Unfortunately, based on my experience, this function is normally not utilized by piano students or their piano teachers unless the students are older (teens and adults) and the teacher is able and willing to teach this chord method of play.
-However, this is something you could learn to use on your own but you need to have good rhythm and timing for it to sound good and understand the concept of playing that way.
+This feature is something you could learn to use on your own but you need to have good rhythm and timing for it to sound good and understand the concept of playing that way.
 It really is a fun way to make music in ways that you would not otherwise do, but it's also a feature you and/or your family may not use much.

 If you want more piano info and LOWER PRICES than internet discounts or store prices, please email me at firstname.lastname@example.org or call direct at 602-571-1864.